Distance Education In India

-The term ‘distance education‘ includes a range of teaching and learning strategies, such as correspondence education, home study, independent study, external studies or teaching at a distance.
-It provides high-quality information to all regardless of age, region or formal qualifications.
-It also offers need-based academics programmes by giving professional and vocational orientation to courses.
+The term ‘distance education‘ includes a range of teaching and learning strategies, such as correspondence education, home study, independent study, external studies, or teaching at a distance.
+It provides high-quality information to all regardless of age, region, or formal qualifications.
+It also offers need-based academic programs by giving professional and vocational orientation to courses.
 It provides options to study according to one’s pace, place, and convenience.
-Through distance Education, even the employed can continue their studies, which further enhances their career prospects.
+Through distance education, even the employed can continue their studies, which further enhances their career prospects.

 The first university to set up a school of correspondence courses and continuing education in 1962 was the University of Delhi.
 The University Grant Commission (U.G.C.) had recommended the setting up of the Delhi University Distance Education Department.
 Having been satisfied with this, it accorded permission to the Panjab University, Patiala to set up a Directorate of Correspondence Courses in 1968, by 1993, there were over 40 such institutions.

 After the United Kingdom Open University (UKOU) started functioning in 1971, it was thought by our educationists that India should also think of bringing all correspondence institutions under a single umbrella or central university.
 The concept of an open university would be an openness to ideas and operations.
 It would prepare its curricula from all existing universities in the country and abroad.
 The method of imparting education would be multi-media integration using not only postal communication (as in correspondence education) but also radio and television programs and group or individual guidance.
 Setting up a network of regional offices, with some resources being made available from the existing colleges and universities, was thought to be an essential feature of this system.